 Day One

 After an initial session outlining the aims of the week and including an opportunity to get to know one another, the main focus of the day will be black and white analogue photography.
 After an introduction (or refresher) to the operation of a 35mm single lens reflex camera we will then undertake a short walking photo tour of Lancaster's historic city centre guided by Dr Alan Morris.
-Locations will include include the medieval castle, Lancaster Priory, the Judges Lodgings and quay.
+Locations will include the medieval castle, Lancaster Priory, the Judges Lodgings and quay.
 You will have the opportunity to take photographs with a 35mm camera that we can supply or you may bring your own.
-In the evening we will meet for an informal and relaxed meal at The Borough in Lancaster town centre.
+In the evening we will meet for an informal and relaxed meal in Lancaster city centre.

 Day Two

-The second day of the course will be based in the fully equipped darkroom at Assembly Arts where you will process and print the black and white photographs shot during the photo walk on the first day..
+The second day of the course will be based in the fully equipped darkroom at Assembly Arts where you will process and print the black and white photographs shot during the photo walk on the first day.
 Led by Dr Alan Morris you will be fully instructed in all aspects of analogue photography and learn about the creative potential and possibilities of the darkroom including how it might relate to your current and future practice as an artist.

 In the evening Sarah Galloway will lead a very relaxed and fun Life Drawing session with a nude model from 7-9pm.
 Aimed at all abilities, using a range of media the session will be a great opportunity to enhance your observation and drawing skills.